haskell-works/blog/drafts/2018-07-26-draft-post.markdown

 big files.

 <img style="float: right; height: 300px; width: 300px;" src="/images/golden-toilet.png">
-Such parsers both take use much memory and are too slow, being orders of magnitude slower than what IO bandwidth would allow.
+Such parsers both use much memory and are too slow, being orders of magnitude slower than what IO bandwidth would allow.

 In some sense, we can understand the slowness as a consequence large memory usage: